 What about the benefits of using them?
 (This is usually where readers get mad!)

-Unfortunately it’s been proven that PH Balancing Sprays and other prep products offer no discernable benefit to a spray tan.
+Unfortunately it’s been proven that PH Balancing Sprays and other prep products offer no discernible benefit to a spray tan.
 The sad fact is that those products are just another way for the companies that produce them to make money.
 In actuality, because they create a barrier between you and your tanning solution, these products can make your tan results worse instead of better!
 Mad yet?
 Yeah, I thought you might be!
+(Click here to read more on PH Balancers)

 It is okay to shave the morning of your spray tan, but only if the service is still a few hours away, and only if you have time to exfoliate your skin afterwards.
 The reason these requirements are in place is because shaving opens up the pores in your skin and the shaving cream leaves a residue on your skin, both of which can negatively impact a tan’s life expectancy and performance.
 If you absolutely must shave right before your tan, do so with lukewarm water, a brand new razor, and an oil-free shaving cream; the results won’t be perfect, but they’ll be better than the alternative!